 After moving to Colorado alone, away from everyone he knew, Hillel was comforting and familiar.

-Sarah’s favorite Hillel memory is starting the garden in the backyard of our house.
-She thinks it was wonderful to get to know everyone!!
-(Come check it out!!)
+Sarah’s favorite part of Hillel is the garden in the backyard of our house.

 Anya loves communal cooking for Shabbat with Hillel!